Atrolantra/Toribash-stuff/Replay merger/README.md

 The script should be able to handle any mod or settings so there's no need to set a limit on turn frames or anything like that unless you want to.

+##Example
+I have included three replays in this directory:
+*tori_replay1.rpl*
+*tori_replay2.rpl*
+*Solax v Solax merged.rpl*

+The first two are stand alone files I made of me doing some random moves as Tori.
+These were then fed into the script and the third file was produced.
+Feel free to watch all three to get a better idea of how this looks and works in practice.

 ##How It Works (If you're interested)
 If you're curious about how it works and don't want to read my (lovingly commented) python code then this is the section for you.